Peninsular Spanish: Variation

 In a chunk of northwestern Spain which includes Galicia and Bilbao and excludes Barcelona, Madrid, and Seville, the sequence /tl/ in words such as atleta 'athlete' and Atlántico 'Atlantic' is treated as an onset cluster, with both consonants being part of the same syllable.
-The same is true in the Canary Islands and most of Latin America, with the exception of Puerto Rico.
+The same is true in the Canary Islands and most of Hispanic America, with the exception of Puerto Rico.
 On the other hand, in most of Peninsular Spanish, each consonant in /tl/ is considered as belonging to a separate syllable, and as a result the /t/ is subject to weakening.
 Thus, [aðˈlantiko], [aðˈleta] are the resulting pronunciations.

-Differences from American Spanish
+Differences from Latin American Spanish

 The Spanish language is a pluricentric language.
 Spanish is spoken in numerous countries around the world, each with differing standards.
 However, the Real Academia Española (Royal Spanish Academy), based in Madrid, Spain, is affiliated with the national language academies of 22 other hispanophone nations through the Association of Academies of the Spanish Language, and their coordinated resolutions are typically accepted in other countries, especially those related to spelling.
 Also, the Instituto Cervantes, an agency of the Government of Spain in charge of promoting the Spanish language abroad, has been adopted by other countries as the authority to officially recognize and certify the Spanish level of non-native Spanish speakers as their second language, as happens in Australia, South Korea or Switzerland.

 The variants of Spanish spoken in Spain and its former colonies vary significantly in grammar and pronunciation, as well as in the use of idioms.
-Courses of Spanish as a second language commonly use Mexican Spanish in the United States and Canada, whereas European Spanish is typically preferred in Europe.
+Courses of Spanish as a second language commonly use Latin American Spanish in the United States and Canada, whereas European Spanish is typically preferred in Europe.